This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 Thanks, Rush.

-And uh thanks for taking my call.
+And thanks for taking my call.

 I wanted to talk to you about the sadness and the tragedy of the nursing home patients who died.

-Um, I really feel that Ray Naglin needs to be held fully accountable for that.
+I really feel that Ray Naglin needs to be held fully accountable for that.

-I'm currently in a corporate position, had that nursing home, had thought that evacuation was necessary, those patients would have been evacuated.
+Had that nursing home had thought that evacuation was necessary, those patients would have been evacuated.

 You're not even talking about a type of evacuation from a hospital level.

-You're dealing those patients could have been transferred by ambulance, by medicar.
+You're dealing, those patients could have been transferred by ambulance, by Medicar.

-Um, and those deaths were totally unnecessary.
+And those deaths were totally unnecessary.

 And to me, I really feel that he and Blanco really need to be held accountable for their deaths.

-This is uh police chief of Gretna, Louisiana.
+This is police chief of Gretna, Louisiana.

 And he admits in this story that he closed off one of the major arteries out of New Orleans on Monday before the hurricane hit.

-He added that his jurisdiction had uh been a closed and secure location since before the storm hit.
+He added that his jurisdiction had been a closed and secure location since before the storm hit.

 All our people had evacuated and we locked the city down.

-The bridge in question, the crescent city connection, is the major artery heading west out of New Orleans across the Mississippi River.
+The bridge in question, the Crescent City Connection, is the major artery heading west out of New Orleans across the Mississippi River.

 There was no food, water, or shelter in Gretna.